shentar/jAlbum/README.md

 ## access
 >###

-Open the url: http://ip:2148/ in any Web Browser.
+Open the url: http://ip:2148/ in any Web Browser to access the photo album .